Manfred-Madelaine-pro/file-manager/README.md

-# File Manager
+# :card_file_box: File Manager

-File manager to analyse, structure and classify documents and directories automatically.
+A file manager to analyse, structure and classify documents automatically.

-## Main objectives / Driving goals / Leitmotiv
+## :trophy: Main objectives / Driving goals / Leitmotiv

 - Facilitate user's experience with files and directories management
 	- Cleanning a dirty directory (only once or dynamically)